gopasspw/gopass/CONTRIBUTING.md

 * Add tests relevant to the fixed bug or new feature.

-* Add a [DCO](https://developercertificate.org/) / `Signed-off-by` line in any commit message.
+* Commit messages must contain both a [Developer Certificate of Origin](https://developercertificate.org/) / `Signed-off-by` line and a `RELEASE_NOTES=` entry, for example:

-* Add a RELEASE_NOTES entry in every commit.
-Set it to n/a for minor changes that are not noteworthy for the changelog.
+      One line description of commit

+      More detailed description of commit, if needed.

+      RELEASE_NOTES=Description for release notes, or n/a if trivial.

+      Signed-off-by: Your Name <your@email.com>

 ## Building & Testing